jamescottrill/ga-bq-pipeline/Readme.md

 deactivate
 ```
 #### Airflow Virtual Env
 If you already have Airflow set up on your device, or you're implementing this on a production airflow server, you can skip most of this, just symlink your pipeline folder into your dags folder and you're good to go.
+This isn't a production ready setup, this is just so you can test and run the pipeline.
+If you want to deploy this into production then Google is your friend (or find a DevOps person to do it for you).
 ```bash
 mkdir -p ~/airflow && cd ~/airflow export AIRFLOW_HOME=~/airflow #You can also add this to your ~/.bashrc file.